kevinpollet/maven-github-plugin/Readme.md

 #### maven-github-plugin:list

 This aim of this goal is just to list the available github repository downloads.
 To use this goal you have to add the configuration below in your `pom.xml`.
+After that, execute the following command `mvn com.github.maven.plugin:maven-github-plugin:list`

 	<plugin>
 		<groupId>com.github.maven.plugin</groupId>